FoofA100-zz/FoofA100.github.io/README.md

 # Superhero Memory Game.

 The rules are simple.
-1. Click twice on the first card.
+1. Click once on the first card.
 2. Click once on the second card.
 3. If its a match, Congrats!
 4. Repeat steps 1 and 2 until all cards match.